prisconapoli/mercury/README.md

 {}

 ```
-In the HTTP header, **Location** contains the url to access the details of the original request
+In the HTTP header, **Location** contains the url to get the details of the original request
 ```
 user$ http --json GET https://m3rcury.herokuapp.com/api/v1.0/mails/36